-The cardiologists and surgeons of NHI participate in many national research studies to discover new methods of detection and treatment of heart disease.
-NHI physicians employ the most state-of-the-art technology to aid in the diagnosis and treatment as well as staying updated on new programs in prevention.
+The cardiologists and surgeons of CHI Health Clinic Heart Institute participate in many national research studies to discover new methods of detection and treatment of heart disease.
+The Heart Institute physicians employ the most state-of-the-art technology to aid in the diagnosis and treatment as well as staying updated on new programs in prevention.

-The Nebraska Heart team also includes advanced practice clinicians, who work with the physicians to provide extensive education, preventative care, treatment and follow-up for patient care.
+The Heart Institute team also includes advanced practice clinicians, who work with the physicians to provide extensive education, preventative care, treatment and follow-up for patient care.

 Anesthesiologists administer medications to produce a partial or complete loss of sensation and/or consciousness in patients, or to manage and control pain during and after a surgery.